hellocicimoore/twEasy/README.markdown

 ## What It Does ##

 Embed your Twitter feed into your Wordpress website using a shortcode and/or a Wordpress Widget.
-Wraps your feed with an ID and lets your style your own Twitter feed.
-There is not stylesheet included and uses the `ul > li` format.
+Wraps your feed with an ID and lets you style your own Twitter feed.
+There is not stylesheet included and it uses the `ul > li` format.
 This plugin is primarily for developer use, but could be used by bloggers as well.

 It's built to be light-weight and you can specify cache expiration duration.